DWET-FM: 2004–2011: Dream FM

-2011-present: 106.7 Energy FM
+2011-present: Energy FM

 Throughout the last week of June, plugs were aired on 106.7 FM with the statement "Si Pangga, Dreaming!"
 (Pangga is Dreaming!), where the slogan of Energy FM ("Pangga"; it means friend in Hiligaynon) and Dream FM's name is used.
 It was later discovered that IBMI leased the station's airtime to Ultrasonic Broadcasting System, Inc., a broadcast entity managed by the SYSU Group of Companies (who also owns local distribution of several food and seasoning product brands as well as selling Christian-oriented products).
-The agreement went into effect after UBSI general manager Manuelito "Manny" Luzon severed ties with the company to manage his newest venture, 107.5 Win Radio (now Wish 107.5) through his newly founded Zimzam Management.

-Energy FM, a brand that used to air on Mabuhay Broadcasting System-owned DWKY 91.5 FM through an airtime lease deal, transferred to 106.7 FM on July 1, 2011.
-Its programs and DJs premiered on July 4, with Craig David's "Insomnia" as its first ever song played on the station.
-Kenji (Mark Bayquen) was the lone jock from the Dream FM roster who joined the Energy FM staff (he later reduced his duty to voiceover activities for Energy FM's promos as well as on other radio and TV clients).

-The lease deal reflected on the station's initial branding as Energy FM on Dream 106.7.
-For over a year, programming continued to originate from Dream FM's former studios inside the now-former sister station TV5 complex in Novaliches.
-By August 2012, UBSI began transferring the station's studios to an office space inside the Stata 2000 building in Ortigas, while retaining its transmission facilities in Novaliches.
-The transition was completed by 2013 when the station dropped the Dream 106.7 branding, and began calling as 106.7 Energy FM full-time.
+Energy FM used to broadcast on 91.5 FM, owned by Mabuhay Broadcasting System, from 2003 until June 1, 2011, when it signed off and the frequency was taken over by Zimzam Management, owned by former UBSI general manager Manuelito "Manny" Luzon which also manages 107.5 Win Radio (now Wish 107.5).